guiguat/Ordr-Api/README.md

 <p align="center">
   <img src="https://github.com/guiguat/ORDR/blob/master/assets/icon.png" alt="ORDR" style="max-width:100%" width="60"></img>
 </p>
-<h1 align="center">Ordr - Order Management System</h1>
+<h1 align="center">Ordr - Restaurant Management System</h1>
 <p align="center">
-  Ordr is a fullstack application made with love, Nodejs, React-Native, C# and TypeScript that helps restaurants and employees to sell faster, easily communicate with the kitchen and log all the information about daily revenue of the restaurant.
+  This project is an API made with love, Nodejs and TypeScript that helps restaurants and employees to sell faster, easily communicate with the kitchen and log all the information about daily revenue of the restaurant.
 </p>

 # Changes